cagov/data-infrastructure/docs/dbt/dbt-performance.md

-# dbt Performance Evaluation and Tuning
+# dbt performance evaluation and tuning

-## Considerations: When Does Performance Matter?
+## Considerations: When does performance matter?
 In most settings, what is considered acceptable performance is relative to business needs and constraints.
 It's not atypical to deem the performance acceptable as long as there are no scheduling conflicts and models can run within a timeframe dictated by the frequency of the models running.
 In other words, if you need to run models every hour then the entire job cannot take longer than an hour to run.
-In general compute costs are not so high to necessarily be worth optimizing the underlying queries but may be high enough to optimize frequency or data size.
+In general, compute costs are not so high to necessarily be worth optimizing the underlying queries but may be high enough to optimize frequency or data size.

 ### Costs
 Although compute time is relatively cheap, it's sometimes possible with larger datasets that need to be frequently refreshed to optimize performance to save enough costs to be worth the time to optimize.
 In Snowflake you can easily monitor costs in the Admin/Usage section of the Snowflake UI, where you can see credits used by warehouse and role.